 I know, it is a minefield out there and there are so many brands of omega-3 supplements on the shelves that it is mind-boggling.
-So let me make it easy for you to choose only the best, because when it comes to fish oil, only the best will do.
+Furthermore, you have probably been cautioned that when it comes to fish oil, only the purest will do.
 This is because, thanks to the human species, the fish in our oceans have become so contaminated and the toxins are mostly harboured in the fatty parts of the fish from which the oil is extracted.
-Follow this advice and you can’t go wrong:
+So let me make it easier for you.
+Follow this advice on how to choose the best fish oil supplement available and you can’t go wrong:

-- Watch out for deceptive labeling.
+- If you really want to show that you know how to choose the best fish oil supplement, watch out for deceptive labeling.
 Some labels will display the DHA and EPA content in 3 or 4 softgels, not just one, making it look impressive when it is not.
 So take care when comparing prices.

 - There should be no added ingredients apart from non-therapeutic amounts of vitamin E to prevent rancidity.

 - What is the source of the fish oil?
 Be wary of cheap salmon oil supplements.
 The oils from farmed salmon, because they are fed vegetable matter, contain some omega-6 so are not pure omega-3.
-If in doubt look for oils extracted from smaller marine varieties such as anchovy, sardine and mackerel.
+If you really look for oils extracted from smaller marine varieties such as anchovy, sardine and mackerel.

 - Has the oil been certified by a reputable third party?
 If it has then this certification will be shown on the label and should confirm a star rating for safety, purity and label accuracy.
 On request the supplier should be able to issue you with a consumer report for the oil in the softgels, given the batch no. which should be displayed on the bottle.